wonderfulidea/shadow-remix/README.md

 TODO: add image

 The Shadow Remix drawing interface is available both as javascript code that runs in a web browser *or* as a compiled desktop app for Windows and Mac.
-A live demo of the code is hosted at [TODO: add public link]().
+A live demo of the code is hosted at [apps.wonderfulidea.co/shadow-remix/app/](https://apps.wonderfulidea.co/shadow-remix/app/).

-The browser-based drawing interface does not have the ability to upload photos to [our online gallery](TODO: add link) due to security issues (we don't want to let anyone on the internet upload photos to the gallery), but it does let users save images to their computers.
+The browser-based drawing interface does not have the ability to upload photos to [our online gallery](https://apps.wonderfulidea.co/shadow-remix/gallery/) due to security issues (we don't want to let anyone on the internet upload photos to the gallery), but it does let users save images to their computers.

 You will need to [compile your own copy of the desktop Shadow Remix drawing interface](#compiling-desktop-app) with credentials for editing your database.